 While most labs focus on mathematics and writing, the Tutoring Center also offers drop-in labs which are manned by tutors who can provide general tutoring in all subject areas.
 When the drop-in lab tutor can no longer serve the needs of the student, they will then serve as tutoring ambassadors to help students connect with Southern State course-specific tutors or with virtual tutors through our online Blackboard 9 platform.

-All tutoring drop-in labs are located at or near the Learning Resources Center on each campus.
+All tutoring drop-in labs are located at or near the Library on each campus.

-There will not be any Drop-In Writing Labs for the 2013 Summer Semester.
-If you need a Writing Tutor, please visit our Tutor Directory to locate a tutor for a one-on-one appointment.
+Note: Please note that we are currently working on a Drop-In Writing Lab for Brown County and Fayette campuses for Summer Semester 2015.
+If you need a tutor, please visit our Tutor Directory to locate a tutor for a one-on-one appointment.

 While a tutor cannot be guaranteed for every subject, every effort will be made to fill any request received.

-Southern State tutors come from a variety of backgrounds ranging from students and part-time and full-time faculty to local community members.
+Southern State tutors come from a variety of backgrounds ranging from students to local community members.
 Tutors are evaluated and hired based on their area or areas of expertise.
-A student must be recommended by a full-time member of the faculty or a senior staff member.
+A student must include a faculty reference.

 Complete the tutor interest form and submit it electronically or submit a printed copy to any faculty secretary or Tutoring Center.
 At least one reference must be a full-time faculty member in the discipline you wish to tutor.